-Test Time Frame Leak Detection Rate First test Not later than October 1, 2021 May use up to 6.0 gallons per hour leak rate Second test Between October 1, 2021, and October 1, 2024 May use up to 6.0 gallons per hour leak rate Third test Between October 1, 2024, and October 1, 2025 Must use 3.0 gallons per hour leak rate Subsequent tests After October 1, 2025 Begin using semiannual or annual line testing according to Table 0615-1
+Test Time_fFrame Leak Detection Rate First test Not later than [three years after effective date of rule] May use up to 6.0 gallons per hour leak rate Second test Between [three years after effective date of rule] and [six years after effective date of rule] May use up to 6.0 gallons per hour leak rate Third test Between [six years after effective date of rule] and [seven years after effective date of rule] Must use 3.0 gallons per hour leak rate Subsequent tests After [seven years after effective date of rule] Begin using semiannual or annual line testing according to Table 0615-1

 - (b) Vapor monitoring (WAC 173-360A-0660) performed at least every two years, except the method must use a tracer compound and be able to detect a 0.1 gallon per hour leak rate; - (c) Combination of inventory control (WAC 173-360A-0620) performed at least every thirty days, except the method must be able to detect a leak of at least 0.5 percent of flow-through and be performed in accordance with Department of Defense Instruction 4140.25, Air Transport Association Airport Fuel Facility Operations and Maintenance Guidance Manual, or equivalent procedures, and either: - (i) Line tightness testing (WAC 173-360A-0650) performed at least every two years, except the method must be performed in accordance with (a) of this subsection using the leak rates for the semiannual test in Table 0615-1; - (ii) Vapor monitoring (WAC 173-360A-0660) performed at least every thirty days; or - (iii) Groundwater monitoring (WAC 173-360A-0665) performed at least every thirty days; or - (d) Other release detection methods (WAC 173-360A-0675), except owners and operators must demonstrate the method can detect a leak as effectively as any of the methods allowed in (a) through (c) of this subsection and the department must approve the use of the method.
-In comparing methods, the department will consider the size of release that can be detected and the frequency and reliability of detection.
+In comparing methods, the department must will consider the size of release that can be detected and the frequency and reliability of detection.